Japanese Government-mandated Orthography Chaos

 • Foreigners who think that Japanese eat sushi all the time.

 • Foreigners who believe that veganism is common in Japan and that everybody here is a devout Buddhist.
-Perhaps that’s true in the atypical places they hang out, or what the view of Japan is where they live.”Social media” companies such as Meta, which use information donated to them by their willing victims to make money by helping criminals.
+Perhaps that’s true in the atypical places they hang out, or what the view of Japan is where they live.

 • People sending spam selling fake goods from China.